ystia/yorc-guides/docs/install/install_yorc_docker.md

     unsandboxed_operations_allowed: true
 ```

-All properties defined aboce are described in the  [Yorc Server configuration](https://yorc.readthedocs.io/en/v3.0.1/configuration.html) documentation.
+All properties defined above are described in the  [Yorc Server configuration](https://yorc.readthedocs.io/en/v3.0.1/configuration.html) documentation.

 Note that Infrastructure parameters above are provided in plain text, but it is possible
 to keep them secret by storing them in a vault.